quant-sci/compute-geometry/README.md

-# Computational Geometry in Python
+# Geometric Python

-Welcome to the Computational Geometry in Python repository!
+Welcome to the Geometric Python repository!
 This repository is a collection of exercises and tasks aimed at helping you develop your skills in computational geometry using Python.

 ## Table of Contents